Home Compare COHR vs SMCI

 Coherent vs Super Micro Computer: Which Stock Looks Stronger in 2026?

-Super Micro Computer holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+Super Micro Computer holds the cleaner structural position, with the lead spread across valuation and growth.
 Coherent does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, Coherent carries the stronger setup — intact trend against Super Micro Computer's broken trend.
 That leaves a split case: the structural lead stays with Super Micro Computer, but the market is not currently confirming it.

-Valuation still does most of the heavy lifting in this comparison.
-Super Micro Computer, Inc. leads by 24 points on the overall comparison score.
+The clearest separation starts in valuation, but growth adds another real layer to the result.
+Super Micro Computer, Inc. leads by 43 points on the overall comparison score.

 Trajectory Similarity